IIS and X-Forwarded-For Header (XFF)How-Tos Published on •4 mins Last updated

-Although its not technically a standard, the XFF or x-forwarded-for header, is incredibly useful if you have any kind of proxy in front of your web servers.
+Although it's not technically a standard, the X-Forwarded-For (XFF) header is incredibly useful if you have any kind of proxy in front of your web servers.

 NB.
 The other options to gain source IP transparency are to configure the load balancer in layer 4 NAT mode, layer 4 DSR mode or Layer 7 with TPROXY enabled.

-The steps required to modify the logging behavior depend on your version of IIS:
+The steps required depend on your version of IIS.

 For IIS 7 & 7.5 the Advanced Logging add-on must be installed.
 This can be downloaded here.
 Once installed on the IIS server, you'll see an extra option called 'Advanced Logging' in IIS.

-1. Start IIS Manager, then on the Connections pane on the left, click the appropriate server, web site, or directory where you want to configure Advanced Logging.
+- Start IIS Manager, then on the Connections pane on the left, click the server, website or directory where you want to configure Advanced Logging.
 The related Home page is displayed in the main panel.

-5. On the Edit Logging Fields window click Add Field, and then complete the following.
+- On the Edit Logging Fields window click Add Field, and then complete the following: